 The keto diet could lead to a variety of

 - lower blood pressure

-- improvements in high-density lipoprotein (HDL), or “good” cholesterol, without adding to low-density lipoprotein (LDL), or “bad” cholesterol
+- improvements in high-density lipoprotein (HDL) cholesterol, without increasing low-density lipoprotein (LDL) cholesterol

-The ketogenic diet may be a viable glucose management option for some people with type 2 diabetes.
+The keto diet may be one possible blood sugar management option for some people with type 2 diabetes.

-As the ketogenic diet involves switching to a different source of energy, it can lead to some adverse effects.
+As the keto diet involves a shift in typical eating habits and the body switching to a different energy source, it might lead to some adverse effects.

 Short-term side effects